Exclusive: Looted cash, gold helps Islamic State recruit in Philippines

 Using explosives, the militants blew open the vaults of the city’s three main banks, Landbank, the Philippine National Bank and the Al Amanah Islamic Bank, Montesa told Reuters in a town near Marawi.
 They trucked away the booty, easily slipping out of Marawi because a security cordon was not fully in place.

-They also raided jewelry stores, pawnshops and businesses.
+They also raided jewellery stores, pawnshops and businesses.

 Landbank and Al Amanah did not respond to requests for comment.
 Philippine National said recovering losses because of the Marawi fighting was a concern, but did not give details.